 It was a Monday; I was waiting for my daughter to complete her dance class when an unlikely conversation began.
 The lady sitting with me was speaking of her brother, her best friend.
-Any time that anything funny, strange, sad, or just life happened she would reach for the phone and call him.
+Any time something funny, strange, sad, or just life happened, she would reach for the phone and call him.
 He was the one she shared everything with.
 Yet, on this day she found herself repeating the same phrase, “I can’t believe he is gone.”

 Her brother had died and I could feel her pain.
 I could commiserate.
 I understood the devastation of losing your best buddy.
 The one you thought would always be there by your side.
 At least in death, she would know that it was not her brother’s choice.
 My husband chose her over our three children and me.
 That hurts.
 That shatters lives.